python/cpython/Doc/library/new.rst

 .. function:: code(argcount, nlocals, stacksize, flags, codestring, constants, names, varnames, filename, name, firstlineno, lnotab)

-   This function is an interface to the :cfunc:`PyCode_New` C function.
+   This function is an interface to the :c:func:`PyCode_New` C function.

    ..
 XXX This is still undocumented!